Old Analogue Reception

 • Adjustments in height and left to right (azimuth) as per the ghosting example could solve the problem.

-• If the problem is severe, it could be that the location of the property means that the primary transmitter and the problem transmitter may be on the same bearing.
-In a case like this it is often required that the aerial be pointed in a different direction to receive from an alternative transmitter.
-This alternative transmitter could be further away from the original; therefore amplification or a higher gain aerial may be required.
+• If the problem is severe, it could be that the property's location means that the primary transmitter and the problem transmitter may be on the same bearing.
+In a case like this, the aerial must often be pointed in a different direction to receive from an alternative transmitter.
+This alternative transmitter could be further away from the original; therefore, amplification or a higher aerial gain may be required.